haekb/nolf2-modernizer/readme.md

  - Fixed weird mouse behaviour
  - Jukebox to play some of your favourite in-game tunes
  - Several original game crashes have been fixed
+ - Fixed dynamic music transitions on framerates higher than 100fps

 ## Building